ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

 ### [Adds Index Route](https://github.com/ga-wdi-exercises/whenpresident/commit/fa68cc105b67527c4986a721b51358dc16d82e2c)

 **Steps**:
-- Define a new state for "index"
+    1. Define a new state for "index"
-- Modify an existing file to be the template rendered at that state
+    2. Modify an existing file to be the template rendered at that state
-- Add a link to your "index" state in your welcome page
+    3. Add a link to your "index" state in your welcome page

 <!-- Index Route Commit Diff  -->

 ![Adds Index Route Commit Diff](images/adds-index-route.png)

 ### [Makes API Routes for Candidates](https://github.com/ga-wdi-exercises/whenpresident/commit/a4207981999f0c9d3544aa5173b0c7ce7d6d4f7a)

 Alright, let's review a little bit about what we want to accomplish when building out the Angular side of our application.

 So far, we still are using express to serve at least one server-side rendered view, that loads and initializes our Angular app.
-From there, Angular takes over the view templating and routing throughout our SPA.
+From there, Angular takes over the view-templating and routing throughout our SPA.
 Also, eventually we want our front-end to be able to sync with our back-end in order to persist data throughout our app.

 > How can we do this?